 Mark and Patrick would also discuss the topic of abusing Mark's company credit card.
 While the following instance does not in itself prove any specific wrongdoing, it serves to illustrate Mark and Patrick's general character and attitude towards the company:

 We observed a range of additional behavioral issues, including playing online poker while at work (and encouraging other employees to join him in doing so) - this chat occurred on a workday in the office around 1pm:

 Mark was terminated in October 2015.
 This was a tough decision for me, as I had invested a lot in him.
-Mark knew my wife and kids, I even recall one time that bought my oldest daughter a set of stickers of Frozen princesses.
-There was a connection there, but I had seen enough warning signs with Mark to know that it was best to part ways.
+Mark knew my wife and kids, I even recall him buying little gifts for my oldest daughter.
+There was a connection there, and I made many excuses to keep Mark on my team despite multiple warning signs that he had violated my trust.